Tiësto: 1994–2000: Early projects and success

 In 1994, he began releasing material on Noculan Records' sub-labels Chemo and Coolman.
 During these years, he produced hardcore and gabber tracks under such aliases as Da Joker and DJ Limited.
 Tiësto was later discovered by the general manager of Rotterdam-based Basic Beat Recordings.

 In late 1994, Tiësto signed to Basic Beat where he met Arny Bink, Tiësto released records on the sub-label Trashcan, founded by Arny, and later created the Guardian Angel sub-label with Arny in which they introduced the popular Forbidden Paradise series.
-From 1995–96 he released four extended plays on Bonzai Jumps and XTC, sub-labels of Lightning Records.
+From 1995 to 1996 he released four extended plays on Bonzai Jumps and XTC, sub-labels of Lightning Records.
 In 1997, he joined his friend Yves Vandichel on his sub-label, DJ Yves, a division of the now defunct Human Resource label XSV Music.
 In the fall of 1997, Bink and Tiësto decided to leave Basic Beat and create their own parent label, Black Hole Recordings, Trashcan was discontinued and Guardian Angel continued releasing music until 2002.
 Through Black Hole, Tiësto released the Magik series and also created two major sub-labels; SongBird and In Trance We Trust.
 From 1998 to 1999, he released music on Planetary Consciousness where he met A&R Hardy Heller and invited him to release some records on Black Hole.